 It was a hot day, my son hadn’t slept so well and I had a million errands to run.
 I was exhausted by the time dinner was ready and I had to leave for my evening class.
 I usually always look forward to my classes, but today I felt the deepest resistance.

-‘I’m not a man, I’m not a woman, I’m not a person, I’m a teacher.
-I can give only what I have’.
+“I’m not a man, I’m not a woman, I’m not a person, I’m a teacher.
+I can give only what I have.”

 Immediately I felt my muscles relax and my overactive mind get at ease.

 I’m not even a mother during the hours that I teach.
 I’m a teacher.
-I’m there to serve whoever made the effort to come to class.
-I’m in service of people who are craving just as much relaxation as I do.
-I’m there to guide them back to their body, breath and heart.
-Nothing more, nothing less.
+I’m here to serve whoever made the effort to come to class.
+I’m in service of the people who are craving a little moment of reflection on a busy day.
+I can only give what I have and what I have is enough.